Kyle-Wearing/only-connect/README.md

 Play other users quizzes or create and account to make your own.

-The image clues must be an imahe url from google.
+The image clues must be an image url from google.

 The music questions url must be a youtube url with the start time of the music video in seconds and how long you want it to play the song from that start point in seconds.